yshengliao/goscriptor/README.md

 # goscriptor

-Packet GoScriptor implements a way to use redis script more easily
+Package GoScriptor implements a way to use redis script more easily

 ## Install